Prof. Dr. Silke Schicktanz (acting director)

-Department for Medical Ethics and History of Medicine
+Department of Medical Ethics and History of Medicine

 Prof. Dr. Silke Schicktanz